 A gaslighter needs to protect the lie they’ve created about you.
 They may do this by secluding you to prevent outside influences.

 A gaslighter works to maintain their lie about you.
-So they’ll meet any attacks to their fabrication with strong resistance by them in the form of denial or sometimes, projection.
-They’ll project their sins onto you so you don’t get a chance to expose them.
+So they’ll meet any attacks on their fabrication with strong resistance by them in the form of denial or, sometimes, projection.
+They’ll project their sins onto you, so you don’t get a chance to expose them.

 For example, if you accuse them of lying, they’ll turn the accusation against you and accuse you of lying.

 Gaslighting can occur in all sorts of relationships, be it between spouses, parents and kids, other family members, friends, and co-workers.
 Usually, it occurs when there’s a significant power gap in the relationship.
 The person with more power in a relationship is more likely to gaslight someone who trusts and depends on them.

 In a parent-child relationship, it can take the form of a parent promising something to the child but later denying they ever made the promise.

 In romantic relationships, gaslighting is common in abusive relationships.
 Within marital contexts, it usually happens when wives accuse their husbands of having affairs.1